 - Fees and expenses charged by a plan and how those compare to other plans

-- The performance history of the 529 plan.
+- The performance history of the 529 plan

 You can find research on all of the above on our 529 plan details pages.
 Or see our round-up of the best 529 plans based on our analysis and ratings.

-Opening a college savings plan is easy.
 You can open a direct-sold 529 plan by completing an application on the plan’s website.
 Direct-sold plans generally offer lower fees than advisor-sold plans, but the account owner is responsible for selecting the investments.
 Advisor-sold 529 plans are only available through licensed financial advisors.

 One of the advantages of 529 plans is that just about anyone can open one, regardless of income level.
 Parents, grandparents, friends, and even students themselves (if they are at least 18 years old) can open a 529 college savings plan to start a college fund.
-You can open an account and name a beneficiary who doesn’t even know about it until you want them to use the funds.

-While anyone can open a 529 plan, each plan can only have one beneficiary at a time.
-A beneficiary can be anyone of any age who has a social security number or a Tax ID.
-You can change beneficiaries if one child doesn’t go to college, but another does, but you can’t simultaneously name multiple children as beneficiaries.
+You can change beneficiaries if one child doesn’t go to college but another does, but you can’t simultaneously name multiple children as beneficiaries.
 You can also name yourself as the beneficiary of a 529 plan that you own.

 Many states have no minimum amount required when contributing to your account.
 Other states have relatively low minimums, such as $25.
+You can also set up automatic contributions, which typically have minimums of at least $15 or $25 per contribution.

 Each state also has an aggregate contribution limit for 529 plans, which ranges from $235,000 to over $550,000.
 The price of attending an expensive college and graduate school program in the state, including textbooks and room and board, determines this amount.